sunsided/wakamon/README.md

 # wakamon

-Archives [wakatime] daily statistics to MongoDB.
+Archives [wakatime] daily statistics of the last week to MongoDB.
+Use with `cron` or timers for fun and profit.

 Quickstart via: